-Launched in 2008, The Bulldog Investment Fund is a student-managed fund, taught as a course (FINC 450/525) in the Brock School of Business at Samford University.
+Launched in 2008, The Bulldog Investment Fund is a student-managed fund, taught as a course in the Brock School of Business at Samford University.
 This course teaches students how to take and defend a position.
 Student managers must be able to give a succinct thesis for purchasing a stock and be prepared to answer nearly any question other student managers will rightfully ask.
-With final, binding decisions for investment trades resting in the hands of students--the hallmark of student ownership--this is truly a unique learning experience.
+With final, binding decisions for investment trades resting in the hands of students — the hallmark of student ownership — this is truly a unique learning experience.